End of Life Guidance - With Death Doula Sherry

 • Light tidying and household organization

-• Assistance with pet care and rehoming when needed
+• Assistance with pet care

 • Personal care support - non-medical help with hygiene, oral care, gentle washing, and grooming to preserve dignity and comfort